symphonycms/jit_image_manipulation/README.markdown

 ### Recipes

-Recipes are named rules for the JIT settings which help improve security and are more convenient.
-They can be edited on the preferences page in the JIT section and are saved in  `/workspace/jit-image-manipulation/recipes.php`.
-A recipe URL might look like:
+Recipes are named rules in JIT settings which help improve security and convenience.
+They can be edited at the preferences page in the JIT section and are saved in `/workspace/jit-image-manipulation/recipes.php`.
+An image using a recipe called `thumbnail` might look like:

 	<img src="{$root}/image/thumbnail{image/@path}/{image/filename}" />

-When JIT parses a URL like this, it will check the recipes file for a recipe with a handle of `thumbnail` and apply it's rules.
-You can completely disable dynamic JIT rules and choose to use recipes only which will prevent a malicious user from hammering your server with large or multiple JIT requests.
+You can completely disable dynamic JIT rules and choose to use recipes only, which will prevent a malicious user from hammering your server with large or frequent JIT requests.
+Be aware disabling dynamic rules also applies to any backend image previews you may have set up.
+Consider making a named recipe for backend image previews.

 Recipes can be copied between installations and changes will be reflected by every image using this recipe.

 ### Force download

-If you ever need to force the download of your resized image, it can be down easily by creating a new rewrite rule.
+It is possible to force download of your resized image by creating a new webserver rewrite rule.
-The default rule does not pass the user's query string into the real request, for security and sanity purposes.
-Anyhow, you can add the needed query string, i.e. `&save` into the request of a new rewrite rule.
+Simply add `&save` to the substitution argument (the target) of a new rewrite rule.
+For Apache:

-The following rule would create a new endpoint, `/image-download`, that will accept the same parameters as the normal `/image` endpoint.
+	### Additional rewrite rule to create a new `image-download` endpoint:
 	RewriteRule ^image-download\/(.+)$ index.php?mode=jit&param=$1&save [B,L,NC]

+Note that merely adding `&save` to an `img` tag's `src` parameter will not result in a download as for reasons of security and sanity our rewrite rule does not have Apache use URL query string parameters from the original request.